We are contacted to conduct a tuning for performance for a huge AWS environment.

 We suggest as a first step to:

-→ Reduce the amount of running HAProxies during a show to the maximum of 8, suggesting four.
+→ Reduce the number of running HAProxies during a show to a maximum of 8, suggesting four.
 This way even if customers end up on the same proxy, the per backend, per proxy limits will be higher.
 According to the data, the proxy machines themselves are not under heavy load and are capable of handling more requests.
 The only limitation will be the active tcp connection limit of around 65000 tcp sessions per HAProxy, which means 4 should easily cover 200K open connections.

-As a longterm solution:
+As a long-term solution:

 → Migrate to ELB – elastic load balancer which does real load balancing.